Rich-Hoepfinger/CS4641-Project/README.md

 <iframe src="Graphs/CorrelationMatrix_zscore.html" width="832" height="519"></iframe>

 Using this correlation matrix, features were dropped until all correlation coefficients fell below a specified threshold.
 It was important to determine the right correlation threshold, as removing a variable could also cause the model performance to worsen.
-Due to this, a decision was made to test 2 thresholds: 0.6 and 0.8.
-A threshold of 0.6 means that we continue to remove variables until there are no pair of variables having > 0.6 positive/negative correlation with each other.
-Under a threshold of 0.6, there were 3 pairs of variables to fix: Loudness and energy, having correlation of 0.81; energy and acousticness, having correlation of -0.78;  loudness and energy, correlation of -0.69.
-A deliberate decision was made to remove loudness and energy to resolve the 3 pairs.
+As a starting point, a threshold of 0.6 was selected.
+Under this threshold of 0.6, there were 3 pairs of variables to fix: Loudness and energy, having correlation of 0.81; energy and acousticness, having correlation of -0.78;  loudness and energy, correlation of -0.69.
+A decision was made to remove loudness and energy to resolve the 3 pairs.
 As a result, all collinearity decreased to below 0.6.

 <iframe src="Graphs/CorrelationMatrix_removed.html" width="832" height="519"></iframe>

-This selection of features did not raise performance compared to DB-Scanned data though.

-### Hyperparameter Tuning
+### Model Exploration

-For each of the following parameters, different values were tested to obtain the highest testing accuracy.
-The parameters are listed in terms of which model type they correspond to (neural net, KNN, decision tree, SVM):

-**All**
-* minPts - minimum number of points in neighborhood in DB-SCAN
-* epsilon - radius of hypersphere in DB-SCAN
-* distance - the distance function used in DB-SCAN
-* th - correlation threshold for feature reduction by mutlicollinearity analysis

-**Neural Net**

-**KNN**

-**Decision Tree**

-**Support Vector Machine**
-* kernel: the kernel type used to transform the data
-* degree: if kernel = 'poly', specifies the degree of the polynomial, else changes nothing
-* C: indicates how much incorrect classifications should be penalized

-## Results and Discussion

 Metrics from scikit learn :
 * Accuracy_score : number of correct positives / whole sample